 Here are some ideas for thoughtful, inexpensive wedding gifts:

-- Frame the invitation and a special photo of the couple as a sweet reminder of the love that prompted them to marry in the first place.
-Double frames are affordable, and it doesn’t cost much to print out a cute picture from Facebook.
-(Bonus points if you have a picture they don’t have already.)
+Frame the invitation and a special photo of the couple as a sweet reminder of the love that prompted them to marry in the first place.
+Double frames are affordable, and bonus points if you have a picture of them that they don’t have already.

 If you really want to give something large, but can’t afford it before the big day after the expenses of shower and travel, etiquette says that you have a full year to give the newlyweds a gift.
 Feel free to take your time in determining — and saving for — a wonderful gift that you know the couple will love.